AbdAlhamidZobi/SP-Frame/README.md

 # SP-Frame
-Simple Purpose Frame or (SP Frame) is a simple app for taking screenshots based on javafx API it's main features are : custom window look, simplicity &amp; customization
+Simple Purpose Frame or (SP Frame) is a simple app for taking screenshots based on javafx API its main features are : custom window look, simplicity &amp; customization

 # Table of content:
 "src/":